 Moreover, in March 2022, Dubai Derma organized the 21st edition of the Dubai World Dermatology and Laser Conference and Exhibition, which was dedicated to improving skin health by showcasing such products.
 Such conferences and seminars increase awareness about skin health, which, in turn, encourages companies to broaden their product portfolio with new products, thereby escalating the market growth.

 The APAC market is expected to register a significant growth rate over the forecast period.
 This can be ascribed to the surge in awareness of cosmetic surgeries among consumers, especially the young generation, in countries such as Japan, China, and South Korea, with supportive technologies for online consultation.
 Cosmetic surgeries increase the demand for aftercare products including sprays, healing balms, and repairing facial masks, among others, for faster healing and improvement of appearance.

-Some of the key players in the global dermacosmetics market are The Procter & Gamble Company, Nu Skin Enterprises Inc., Unilever Group, Pierre Fabre S.A., Galderma SA, Shiseido Company Limited, Allergan plc , The Estée Lauder Companies Inc., Johnson & Johnson, Beiersdorf AG, L’Oréal SA, Bausch Health Companies Inc., and Coty Inc.
+Some major players operating in the dermacosmetics market are The Procter & Gamble Company, Nu Skin Enterprises Inc., Unilever PLC, Pierre Fabre S.A., Galderma SA, Shiseido Company Limited, Bausch Health Companies Inc., Johnson & Johnson Services Inc., L’Oreal S.A., and Beiersdorf AG.